Occupation: suffrage activist, stockbroker, businesswoman, writer, presidential candidate

 Because of the scandal this caused, Woodhull lost a significant amount of business, though her lectures were still in demand.
 She and her family had trouble meeting their bills, and were evicted from their home.

-The next year, a breakaway group from the NWSA, the National Radical Reformers, nominated Victoria Woodhull as a candidate for president of the Equal Rights Party.
+In May of 1872, a breakaway group from the NWSA, the National Radical Reformers, nominated Victoria Woodhull as a candidate for president of the Equal Rights Party.
 They nominated Frederick Douglass, a newspaper editor who was a former slave and abolitionist, as Vice President.
 There's no record that Douglass accepted the nomination.
 Susan B. Anthony opposed the nomination of Woodhull, while Elizabeth Cady Stanton and Isabella Beecher Hooker supported her run for the presidency.

 Also in 1872, the Weekly published the first translation into English of the Communist Manifesto by Marx and Engels.

 The Beecher Scandal

 Woodhull continued to have significant financial problems, even suspending their journal for a few months.
 Perhaps responding to continued denunciations of her moral character, on November 2, just before Election Day, Woodhull revealed specifics of the Beecher/Tilton affair in a speech at the Spiritualist's annual meeting, and then published an account of the affair in the resumed Weekly.
 They also published an account of a stockbroker, Luther Challis, and his seduction of young women.
 Her target was not the morality of the sexual affairs, but the hypocrisy that permitted powerful men to be sexually free but denied such freedom to women.